araobp/parking/README.md

 ####Enterprise integration patterns

-Client-server-model-only software engineers do not understand the other enterprise integration patterns.

-Especially, when it comes to messaging such as MQTT (e.g., pubsub, event-driven and asynchronous messaging), you had better read this: http://www.enterpriseintegrationpatterns.com/
+When it comes to messaging such as MQTT (e.g., pubsub, event-driven and asynchronous messaging), you had better read this: http://www.enterpriseintegrationpatterns.com/

-You should also understand the differences between parallel computing and concurrency (e.g., Java multi-thread model versus JavaScirpt or Python Tornado/asyncio), if you want to become an IoT software engineer.

-If you understand the above, you will see why node.js is gaining popularity in the IoT world.